esteiner72/CS3820/README.md

 Summary:
 This project takes user input using a Node.js frontend and uses a machine learning logistic regression classifier to predict the top 3 most likely diseases based on the inputted symptoms.
-This is not medical advice, but a tool for medical professonals, nurses, or other users to aid in the process of narrowing down possible diseases based on symptoms.
+This is not medical advice, but a tool for medical professionals, nurses, or other users to aid in the process of narrowing down possible diseases based on symptoms.

 Requirements: